 - Adjust the stuffing amount to the size of the grape leaf.
 Grape leaves are all different sizes, so add a little more stuffing to large grape leaf sizes.

 - Make sure the grape leaves are covered with water when cooking.
-The rice needs to cook, so the water level needs to cover the leaves.
+The water level needs to cover the leaves, so the rice stuffed inside can cook.

 - Test a rolled grape leaf before taking it off the stove.